AgenticFinLab/FinMycelium/docs/reference.md

 - SummEdits: Measuring LLM ability at factual reasoning through the lens of summarization, ACL 2023

 - From single to multi: How llms hallucinate in multi-document summarization, ACL 2025 Findings

+- Auto-summarization of the texts of construction dispute precedents, Advanced Engineering Informatics 2025.